-Where necessary, support and advice will also be sought from specialist teachers, an educational psychologist, medical practitioners and/or others, to identify or support specific needs.
+Where necessary, support and advice will also be sought from specialist teachers, an educational psychologist, medical practitioners and/or other external providers, to identify or support specific needs.

 When acute needs are identified in a pupil, we will liaise with external agencies and plan support programmes for that child.
-We will work with parents to create the plan and review it on a regular basis.
+We will work with parents and carers to create the plan and review it on a regular basis.